 In line with that belief, we made a bold decision in early 2015 to share the majority of our stem cell industry coverage for free.

-Prior to that date, we had interviewed over one-thousand stem cell industry executives, investors, and scientists, a few of whom are highlighted below:
+Prior to that date, we had interviewed hundreds of stem cell industry executives, investors, and scientists, a few of whom are highlighted below:

 - Dr. Robert Hariri – CEO of Celularity and Co-Founder of Human Longevity Inc. (HLI)